IFS Therapy in Los Angeles, California

 That doesn’t mean therapy isn’t a fit.
 It may just mean a different approach would be more helpful right now.
 At Her Space Los Angeles, we integrate IFS therapy with EMDR, somatic therapy, and other trauma-informed approaches depending on what’s actually needed.

-Frequently Asked Questions
+Frequently Asked Questions About IFS

 -